data-6-berkeley/su24-tuskegee/rpd_project.md

 ### Deliverable: Google Slides and Presentation
 {:.no_toc}

-Your Google Slide deck should have at least the following:
+Your Google Slide deck should have at least the following (max 15 slides):

 * Slide: History of the topic
 * Slide: Current public opinion